Disclosure: This guide is published by Mariden Resort. While we've aimed for accuracy, we encourage you to research both areas for your trip.

 Arrive early (7:00-8:00 AM) to beat the crowds and enjoy the calmest water for photos.
 The lagoon is best visited during dry season (March–October) when water clarity is optimal.
 Avoid rainy days when visibility drops and boats may not operate.

-Sugba Lagoon is accessible only by boat from Del Carmen port.
+Sugba Lagoon is accessible only by boat from Del Carmen port .
 The boat ride takes approximately 20-30 minutes.
 You can arrange boats at the port or book through your resort.
 From General Luna, you'll need to travel 45 minutes to Del Carmen first.

 Yes!
 Swimming is one of the main activities.
 The water is calm, clear, and safe for swimming.
 Life jackets are available and recommended for non-swimmers.
 There's also a diving board on the floating platform for those who want to jump in.

 Yes, Sugba Lagoon is family-friendly.
 The calm, sheltered waters are safe for children with supervision.
 Life jackets are available in various sizes.
 The floating pontoon provides a stable area for kids to play.
 Just ensure children are comfortable around water.
+For other family-friendly beaches, check out Alegria Beach in Santa Monica with its shallow, calm waters.

 • Reef-safe sunscreen (regular sunscreen damages the ecosystem)